 Today, the term "ESG" has expanded to cover the search for "sustainability".
 From a vision focused on risks, we have moved on to the search for financial value creation and impact.

-To maximize our impact we instill sustainability and impact in CAPZA's 4 domains of actions.:
+To maximize our impact we instill sustainability and impact in CAPZA's 4 domains of actions: providing sustainable solutions to our investors, supporting our portfolio companies, leading by example, collaborating with our ecosystem